-The authority may prohibit or suspend the activity if the considerable harm that will be caused to the public or private interest cannot be sufficiently reduced by the orders that have been issued.
-The decision shall be issued after publication of it, and notification shall be provided of it as laid down in section 84 on the issuance of an environmental permit decision and in section 85, subsections 1 and 2, on the notification of the decision.
+The authority may prohibit or suspend the activity if the considerable harm that will be caused to the public or private interest cannot be sufficiently reduced by orders.
+The announcement and notification of the decision shall be given as laid down in section 85.
 The orders may be issued or the activity prohibited even if the duty to submit notification has been neglected.
+(504/2019)